alejogs4/sw-blog/content/blog/redux-importance/index.md

 addNameProperty({ age: 21 }, 'Alejandro') // { age: 21, name: 'Alejandro' }
 ```

-This function it's pure since meanwhile I pass the same parameters, this function will return the same value, besides we are not affecting passed object applying **immutability**, object it's not changed instead in based to it we create a new value, this is powerful for two reasons
+This function it's pure since meanwhile I pass the same parameters this function will return the same value, besides we are not affecting passed object applying **immutability**, object it's not changed instead in based to it we create a new value, this is powerful for two reasons

 ### Easy to test